ApprenticeshipStandardsDotOrg/ApprenticeshipStandardsDotOrg/README.md

 [mailcatcher_brew]: https://formulae.brew.sh/formula/mailcatcher

+## Staging access
+The public staging site is available at: https://staging.apprenticeshipstandards.org<br>
+The admin staging site is available at: https://staging-admin.apprenticeshipstandards.org

+The current credentials for the public staging site are:

+Username: ApprenticeshipStandardsAdmin<br>
+Password: Pipe Fitter

+These values are set in the `BASIC_AUTH_` environment variables on the staging app in Heroku.

 ## Deployment
 We have a Heroku pipeline set up with a staging and a production app.
 The staging and production remotes can be added locally as follows: